Something in the Dirt

-Something in the Dirt is a 2022 American science fiction comedy horror film written by Justin Benson and directed by and starring Benson and Aaron Moorhead.
-It is the fifth feature film by the directing duo.
+Something in the Dirt is a 2022 American science fiction comedy horror film directed by and starring Justin Benson and Aaron Moorhead.
+Written by Benson, it is the fifth feature film by the directing duo.

 The film had its world premiere online at the 2022 Sundance Film Festival in January 2022.

 Plot

 A man wakes up in a small, dirty apartment.
-Conversations with a neighbor establish this man as Levi, a spear-fisher and worker at odd jobs.
+Conversations with a neighbor establish that this man is named Levi, a spear-fisher and worker at odd jobs.
 The neighbor, John, is a sometime math teacher who attends an evangelical apocalyptic church.
 Together the pair notice that objects made of quartz sometimes float and glow supernaturally in their apartment, revealing a certain symbol, and various lights, noises, tremors and radio signals can be heard.

 The pair work together to create a documentary film about this phenomenon, following up on clues and coincidences that begin to occur all over Los Angeles related to it.
 At several points, Levi suggests to John that the pursuit has become dangerous and recommends stopping, but John rushes ahead heedlessly.
-John often maligns Levi’s theories in favor of his own, constantly-changing ones, and begins to display signs of sociopathy and pathological lying.
+John often maligns Levi's theories in favor of his own, constantly-changing ones, and begins to display signs of sociopathy and pathological lying, ignoring clear signs of danger (sudden radiation burns, impossible plant growth, etc.).

 Eventually, the two men have an argument.
 That night, John wakes up floating in the air and falls back into bed.
 He goes outside to see Levi floating high in the sky.
-Documentary-style interview scenes see John explaining that Levi died as a result.
+Documentary-style interview scenes see John explaining that Levi died as a result, his mangled body discovered near a house the pair investigated earlier, surrounded by unnatural totems and containing a blacked-out manuscript.
 An interviewer asks John to explain the supernatural phenomena.
-John only says that his calculations were off and refuses to elaborate further.
+John only says that his calculations were off and refuses to elaborate further, still determined to finish the documentary.